httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 select a "core" set of origins to send initially, expanding the set of origins the connection is used for with subsequent ORIGIN frames later (e.g., when the connection is idle).

+That said, senders are encouraged to include as many origins as practical within a single ORIGIN frame; clients need to make decisions about creating connections on the fly, and if the origin set is split across many frames, their behaviour might be suboptimal.

-Senders should note that, as per {{!RFC6454}} Section 4, the values in an ORIGIN header need to be case-normalised before serialisation.
+Senders take note that, as per {{!RFC6454}} Section 4, the values in an ORIGIN header need to be case-normalised before serialisation.

 Finally, servers that allow alternative services {{?RFC7838}} will need to explicitly advertise